 Electric Supply and Plugs

 The supply throughout Vietnam is mostly at 220v and 50Hz although.
-The most common socket takes the type C 'Europlug', which has two round pins, although you will also find the American type A which accepts two flat blades and the British type G with three 'square' pins.
+The most common socket takes the type C 'Europlug', which has two round pins, although you will also find the American type A which accepts two flat blades.

 The national language of Vietnam is Vietnamese, although some of the hill tribes have their own unique languages.
 Outside of the main tourist areas, few Vietnamese speak English and it is well worth the effort of learning a few simple phrases and common greetings.
 Very few tourists make the effort to learn a little Vietnamese so it will really be appreciated if you have a go.
 Your guide will be delighted to help you with your Vietnamese pronunciations.
 We recommend you take a pocket phrase book and practice some key phrases.